peterhurford/peterhurford.github.io/_posts/2014-05-31-how-much-suffering-is-in-the-standard-american-diet.markdown

 * Giving up aquacultured fish is ~23.7x as important as giving up beef.

 So this gives a pretty good approach for a "meat reduction" diet, with the most ethical bang-for-the-buck for each animal product given up.
 Maybe consider eating all the beef, turkey, and dairy you want, but spare the really important ones -- chicken, eggs, and fish!

+In fact, a diet where you only avoid chicken, eggs, and fish is 93% as impactful at preventing animal suffering as a fully vegan diet!